stephaniesaylor/Practice-Repo/doesUserPreferenceExist.md

-#<b>API Object: OWF.Preferences.deleteUserPreference (cfg)</b>#
+#<b>API Object: OWF.Preferences.doesUserPreferenceExist (cfg)</b>#

 #####<i>Definition:</i>
-Use the `/deleteUserPreference` API to remove a user preference based on its namespace and name.
-The preference could be user metadata such as name, email, etc.
+Use the `/doesUserPreferenceExist` API to query if they system includes a specific user preference.
+It will search based on preferences' namespaces and names.